LucasEnard/Contest-FHIR/README.md

 This repository is ready for [VS Code](https://code.visualstudio.com/).

-Open the locally-cloned `fhir-client-python` folder in VS Code.
+Open the locally-cloned `Contest-FHIR` folder in VS Code.

 If prompted (bottom right corner), install the recommended extensions.